PROJECT: Supporting the Government of Bangladesh in sharing information on its INDC

 The project aimed to:

-Improve understanding and knowledge amongst policy makers in Bangladesh on government’s commitments on climate action as presented in INDC and the way forward to implement the INDC
+- Improve understanding and knowledge amongst policy makers in Bangladesh on government’s commitments on climate action as presented in the INDC and the way forward to implement the INDC

-Make international audience aware of commitments shown by a vulnerable Least Developed Country like Bangladesh through their INDCs
+- Make the international audience aware of commitments shown by a vulnerable Least Developed Country like Bangladesh through their INDCs

-Further enhance understanding of policymakers on INDC and Paris Agreement 2015 as part of an approach to supporting the Government with implementation of INDCs
+- Further enhance understanding of policymakers on the INDC and Paris Agreement 2015 as part of an approach to supporting the Government with implementation of INDCs

-The INDC and it’s many climate commitments were translated into an easy to understand infographic which was presented through a workshop to policy makers and civil society organizations in Bangladesh.
+- The INDC and it’s many climate commitments were translated into an easy to understand infographic which was presented through a workshop to policy makers and civil society organisations in Bangladesh.
 Click here to download the infographic.

-A side event was organized at COP 21 where Bangladesh’s INDC was showcased by the Ministry of Environment and Forests.
+- A side event was organised at COP21 where Bangladesh’s INDC was showcased by the Ministry of Environment and Forests.

-A workshop was organized post COP 21 to share critical decisions from climate negotiations at COP 21 with policy makers.
+- A workshop was organised post COP21 to share critical decisions from climate negotiations at COP 21 with policy makers.